 Whale and Wildlife Watching

-During the summertime, it is not uncommon to be able to spot whales from the shores of Fogo island, given that Newfoundland is one of the best places to go whale watching in the world.
+During the summertime, it is not uncommon to be able to spot whales from the shores of Fogo Island, given that Newfoundland is one of the best places to go whale watching in the world.
 Humpbacks and Minkes are the most common whales you can see here, but many other species are there – including dolphins!
 If you want to get closer to the whales (or icebergs), you can also join a boat tour.

 Fogo island is also home to a number of other wildlife species including birds, puffins, and a healthy population of Caribou which were placed on Fogo Island in the mid-twentieth century.
+It’s one of the best places for whale and puffins in Newfoundland.

 Visit the Fogo Inn